its-cyberjaya/constitution/README.md

   3. Divisions are usually created in order to fulfill specific roles or carry out a specific series of activities.
   4. Each division shall be led by a Head and a Deputy Head.
   5. Divisional Heads shall be considered a member of the Executive Council.
-  6. A Divisional Head may appoint or remove the rest of his/her committee with advice from the Executive Council.
+  6. A Divisional Head may appoint or dismiss the rest of his/her committee with advice from the Executive Council.
   7. An example of divisions and its structure can be as follows:
     * Outreach and Awareness Division
       * Head